-Currently there is no cure for HIV.
-But the symptoms can be reduced and the virus can be slowed down by using medication.
 There are services for people with HIV that provide medical, social, emotional and other kinds of support.
-For more information about HIV and AIDS contact the WA AIDS Council on (08) 9482 0000 or email@example.com or go to www.waaids.com.
-For more services go to Find a Service.
+For more information about HIV contact the WA AIDS Council on (08) 9482 0000 or firstname.lastname@example.org or go to WA AIDS Council website (external site) To find a health service near you go to Find a Service.

 - Always use condoms or dams and water-based lubricant.

 - Make sure tattoo or body piercing equipment has been sterilised, and don't share other people's earrings or body jewellery.